zyx/manual/PluginDevelopmentTutorial.md

 Rack Widgets are defined in `include/widgets.hpp` and `include/app.hpp`, and helpers are found in `include/rack.hpp`.

 Note: Widgets from `include/components.hpp` using Component Library SVG graphics are licensed under CC BY-NC 4.0 and are free to use for noncommercial purposes.
-Contact contact@grayscale.info for information about licensing for commercial use.
+Contact contact@vcvrack.com for information about licensing for commercial use.

 ### Naming